 Nicholas G. Penniman IV

-Nicholas G. Penniman IV is a resident of Naples, Florida and Baltimore, Maryland, and former publisher of the St. Louis Post-Dispatch.
+Nicholas G. Penniman IV is a resident of Naples, Florida, and Baltimore, Maryland, and former publisher of the St. Louis Post- Dispatch.
 Penniman has been deeply involved in environmental advocacy work; he served as chair of American Rivers in Washington, D.C., and chair of the Conservancy of Southwest Florida in Naples.
-He is past chairman of the Washington University Interdisciplinary Environmental Law Clinic, past chairman of Forest Park Forever, served a four-year term as a member of the Collier County Environmental Advisory Council, is currently on the county Coastal Advisory Committee, and is a registered Florida Master Naturalist.
+He is past chairman of the Washington University Interdisciplinary Environmental Law Clinic, past chairman of Forest Park Forever, served a four-year term as a member of the Collier County Environmental Advisory Council, is currently Vice Chair of the Collier County Growth Management Oversight Committee, and is a registered Florida Master Naturalist.
 Penniman is a graduate of Princeton University, and did graduate work at the Wharton Graduate School of the University of Pennsylvania and at Washington University in St. Louis where he received an M.A. in American Culture Studies in 1999.

 William Riley is a corporate executive, writer and conservationist.
 He received his AB from University of Notre Dame and an LLB from Yale University.
 Along with his wife, Laura Riley, he authored Guide to the National Wildlife Refuges (1979), which was nominated for a Pulitzer Prize.
 He and Laura also wrote Nature’s Strongholds, published in 2005.
 This book won a Lowell Thomas Award from the Society of American Travel Writers, and an award from the Outdoor Writers' Foundation.
 He received the Lifetime Conservation award from the National Audubon Society in 2000, and the Conservationist of the Year award from the Everglades Coalition in 2001.
 He has served on the boards of the National Wildlife Refuge Association, Hawk Mountain Sanctuary Association and the National Audubon Society.